What are "free radicals"?

 - Nutrition

-- I eat fresh fruit and gently prepared vegetables less than 3 times a day.
+- I eat less than 3 servings of fresh fruit and gently prepared vegetables daily.

-- I drink less than 2 glasses of fruit or vegetable juice per day.
+- I drink less than 2 glasses of fruit or vegetable juice daily.

-- My diet does not regularly contain milk and dairy products.
+- My diet does not regularly include milk and dairy products.

-- I drink less than 1.5 liters of liquid per day.
+- I drink less than 1.5 liters of fluid daily.

 - I don't eat fish regularly.